carlgira/java-11-notes/java-io/README.md

     - getFileName()
     - getParent()
     - of
     - this.resolve(other) => If the other parameter is an absolute path then this method trivially returns other.
 If other is an empty path then this method trivially returns this path.
-If the other is a relative path the method returns a concatenation of the two.
+Otherwise returns a concatenation of the two.
     - this.resolveSiblings(other) => Resolves the other path against this path's parent path.
     - normalize()
     - relatibilize(path) => Construct a path from one location in the file system to another location.
 The relativize() method requires that both path values be absolute or relative (if not throws exception)